PandaDoc/pandadoc-sfdc-examples/docs/JSONBuilder.md

 - `global virtual String getDocName(SObject record)`: By default returns document name which was selected on PandaDoc setup page.
 Can be overridden
 - `global abstract List<Item> getItems(SObject param0)`: This method should return Pricing Items for Document.
 Must be implemented.
 - `global abstract List<Recipient> getRecipients(SObject param0)`: This method should return Recipients for Document.
 Must be implemented.
 - `global virtual Map<String, String> getPandaDocMetadata(Id recordId, SObject record)`: Generates document metadata.
-By default returns metadata for linking PandaDoc document and SFDC SObject.
+By default returns metadata to link PandaDoc document and SFDC SObject.
-> PLEASE NOTE: **Linking between SFDC and PandaDoc document via metadata will be deprecated soon.**
+> PLEASE NOTE: **Link between SFDC and PandaDoc document via metadata will be deprecated soon.**